WP Diamonds

 WP Diamonds is a multinational company that specializes in the recycling of diamonds.
+Its parent company is White Pine Trading.
 The company is headquartered in New York City and has offices in the UK.

 The company provides services that allow the public to recycle diamonds designer jewelry, watches, bags and sneakers that are no longer wanted or needed.

-History
+Overview

-Andrew Brown launched WP Diamonds in February 2012.
-The company was created with the aim to increase the use of recycled diamonds in new manufacturing.
+WP Diamonds was founded by Andrew Brown in February 2012.
+It was launched as part of the consumer division of White Pine Trading, a recycled and fine-jewelry company.